-Child on Child Abuse
+Peer on Peer Abuse

 This will always be taken seriously and acted upon, 'abuse is abuse and should never be tolerated or passed off as 'banter', 'just having a laugh' or 'part of growing up''.
-Forms of child on child abuse include:
+Forms of peer abuse include:

-- Sexual violence and sexual harassment - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - Sexting (also known as youth produced sexual imagery) - Initiation/hazing type violence and rituals.
+- Sexual violence and sexual harassment - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm

+- Sexting (also known as youth produced sexual imagery) - Initiation/hazing type violence and rituals.